Phileosopher/commonplace/stories-storytellers.md

 Storytellers of all forms want their listeners to suspend our natural [disbelief](understanding-certainty.md).
 They use [feelings](mind-feelings.md) to evoke a realistic experience, and would prefer if we don't ask questions that sabotage that experience.

+APPLICATION: The top things that [kill people](hardship-death.md) are diseases, cancer, and accidents.
+The stories that make the news will always be homicide, suicide, [terrorism](people-conflicts-war-why.md), and dramatic accidents.

 Some people or [groups](groups-small.md) make a [career](jobs-specialization.md) of sharing these stories.
 They can do this from one of several avenues:

 1. The [authority in charge](groups-large.md) wants someone to spread information, sometimes as if it were an independent [perspective](people-image-why.md).